How long will it take me to enroll in a health plan?

 Shorter OEP means more pressure on those who help

-The enrollment window for 2018 coverage will be half as long as it was for the past few years.
-In most states, open enrollment will begin November 1, 2017, and will end December 15, 2017 – the first time that open enrollment will end before the start of the coming year, with all plans effective January 1.
+The enrollment window for 2019 coverage will be just over six weeks long, as was the case for 2018 coverage.
+In most states, open enrollment will begin November 1, 2018, and will end December 15, 2018, with all plans effective January 1.

 The enrollment process itself will vary from one applicant to another.
-If you’re already enrolled in 2017 and are considering switching to a new plan for 2018, it will be relatively quick – especially if you have someone helping you compare the available options.
-But the shorter open enrollment period and reduced number of enrollment assistance centers means that there is likely to be a longer-than-usual wait if you need help picking a plan.
+If you’re already enrolled in 2018 and are considering switching to a new plan for 2019, it will be relatively quick — typically under an hour.
+But the compressed open enrollment period and reduced number of enrollment assistance centers mean that there could be a longer-than-usual wait if you need help picking a plan.

 Come armed with your personal info